 For more detailed information on the titration itself, download the free Application Bulletin AB-298 here.

-Fertilizers consists of various nutrients, including phosphorus, nitrogen, and potassium, which are important for plant growth.
+Fertilizers consist of various nutrients, including phosphorus, nitrogen, and potassium, which are important for plant growth.
 TET enables the analysis of these nutrients by employing classical gravimetric reactions as the basis for the titration (e.g., precipitation of sulfate with barium).
 This allows for a rapid determination, without needing to wait hours for a result, as with conventional procedures based on drying and weighing the precipitate.

 Nutrients which can be analyzed by TET include: